RonMcKay/RonMcKay/README.md

 ## About Me

-- PhD Candidate at TU Dortmund University
+- PhD (Dr.-Ing.) in computer science
-- Research area focused on Uncertainty Quantification of (Deep) Neural Networks
+- Research area focused on uncertainty quantification of (deep) neural networks
 - Interested in microelectronics for IoT applications

 ## Tools I Use